Data Processing Agreement Addendum

 Purpose(s) of the data transfer and further processing

 The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period

-For as long as is necessary to provide the Services by Zesty; provided there is no legal obligation to retain the Personal Data past termination or unless otherwise requested by the Customer.
+For as long as necessary to provide the Services by Zesty; provided there is no legal obligation to retain the Personal Data post termination or unless otherwise requested by the Customer.